jlperona-teaching/ecs390-spring20/seminars/week01.md

 ---
 Author: Justin Perona
+Copyright: © Justin Perona 2020
+License: CC BY-NC 4.0
 ---

 # Week 1

 Welcome to ECS 390, The Teaching of Computer Science.
+This week is a trial run—a "transitory" week, as the university puts it.
 **Under construction.**

 Some of the content for this week was derived from the [*MaGE* Resources](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home) provided by the *MaGE* Program.